wtsi-hgi/cookie-monster/README.md

 rule, simply change its code and it will be updated on save.

 #### Cookie Enrichments
-If all the rules have been applied against a cookie and none of them indicated in their action that no further processing is required, cookie "enrichment" loaders can be used to load more information about a cookie.
+If all the rules have been evaluated and none of them defined in their action that no further processing of the Cookie is required, cookie "enrichment" loaders can be used to load more information about a cookie.

 ##### Changing enrichment loaders on-the-fly
 Similarly to [rules](#rules), the enrichment loaders can be changed during execution.
 Files containing enrichment